-An updated review by the Cochrane Collaboration has looked at external cephalic version (ECV), a procedure used in an attempt to turn breech babies into a head-down position, and considered whether this has an effect on presentation at and method of delivery, and perinatal and maternal morbidity and mortality.
+An updated review by the Cochrane Collaboration has looked at external cephalic version (ECV).
+This is a procedure used in an attempt to turn breech babies into a head-down position.
+The review has considered whether this has an effect on presentation at and method of delivery, and perinatal and maternal morbidity and mortality.

 In the background to their review, the authors noted that: